-- information from parents

-- NAPLAN results

-- information as part of the transition from Primary School to High School

-- information from class teachers

-- being recognised as a student with a disability (as identified by Catholic Education as required by the Australian Government definition).
+- information from parents - NAPLAN results - Diagnostic testing at school eg. PAT, DIBELS - information as part of the transition from Primary School to High School - information from class teachers - being recognised as a student with a disability (as identified by Catholic Education as required by the Australian Government definition).